ChenlizheMe/InfEngine/docs/learn/fragment-materials.md

 <div class="learn-warning"><strong>Alpha alone leaves render state unchanged.</strong><p>`s.alpha` supplies coverage to clipping or blending.
 Queue selects the route, depth state controls visibility, `AlphaClip` can discard, and `Blend` controls composition.
 Check all four when a surface disappears or stays opaque.</p></div>

 **Evidence note.** The workflow and state priority above follow the current Project and Hierarchy context menus, Material and MeshRenderer Inspectors, shader reload path, material metadata application, pass construction, and transparent draw sorting.
-Texture guidance follows the current Texture Inspector, importer defaults, GPU format selection, and `normal_utils.glsl`.
+Texture guidance follows the current Texture Inspector, importer defaults, GPU format selection, and `surface_utils.glsl` (the mesh surface helpers that define `sampleNormal`).
 The opening WebP remains a style reference because its source configuration and revision are absent from this workspace.

 <!-- language:zh -->